-It is the first word here as it should be first before putting any camera in a boat.
+It is the first word here as it should be first before putting any camera or crew in a boat.
 Depending on your project – movie, commercial, motion or stills – the list of things required is similar yet different if you want to pull off a great safe production while floating on water.

 Here are a few tips about filming and photography on and around WATER: